neptunian/react-photo-gallery/README.md

 height  | number  | undefined | required; original height of the gallery image (only used for calculating aspect ratio) alt  | string  | undefined | optional; alt text of the gallery image

-## Demo explanation
-This component uses [React Images](https://github.com/jossmac/react-images) for lightbox functionality in the example demo, but the component itself does not depend on it.
-PHOTO_SET obj in the example above is also being passed to lightbox which uses src, srcset, and caption props.

-To gain a good understanding of 'srcset' and 'sizes' attributes, I found this site very helpful: [https://ericportis.com/posts/2014/srcset-sizes/](https://ericportis.com/posts/2014/srcset-sizes/).

 ## User Guide / Best Practice

 ### Dynamic column count

+The number of columns and when they change is something the user has control over in their app.
 The parameter `cols` allows the adjustment of the displayed colums.
 In combination with `react-measure` this allows the demo page to adjust colums (https://github.com/neptunian/react-photo-gallery/blob/master/examples/src/app.js#L103).
 Code snippet:

 ```
 import { Measure } from 'react-measure';
-function ResponseiveGallery (props) {
+function ResponsiveGallery (props) {
   const { maxImageWidth = 300 } = props;
   return (
     <Measure whitelist={['width']}>